BlockchainInstituteChi/weteachblockchain.org/_collections/_faq/bitcoin-and-ethereum.md

 layout: faq
 author: Jeremy Cogan
 ---
-<span>Satoshi Nakamoto is the name used by the person or people that created Bitcoin and wrote the Bitcoin white paper.</span>
+<span>Satoshi Nakamoto is the pseudonym used by the person or people that created Bitcoin and wrote the Bitcoin white paper.</span>

 <span>The name first appeared on the paper “Bitcoin: A Peer-to-Peer Electronic Cash” that was distributed by a cryptography mailing list in 2008.
 The very first Bitcoin transaction took place between Satoshi and Hal Finney, a cypherpunk and programmer.
 While some suspect that Hal Finney may be the person behind the Satoshi pseudonym, it was never proven.
 After a five-year battle with ALS, Hal Finney passed away in 2014.</span>